ikuchko/Word-Puzle/README.md

 # Word Puzzle game.

-##### Using java methods, app changes all vowels in sentence and give you a chance to guess it.
+##### Using java methods, app changes all vowels in sentence with the dash symbol "-" and give you a chance to guess it.

 #### By **Illia Kuchko**